cloudnative-pg/cloudnative-pg/docs/src/architecture.md

     Applications must be aware of the limitations that [Hot Standby](https://www.postgresql.org/docs/current/hot-standby.html) presents and familiar with the way PostgreSQL operates when dealing with these workloads.

-Applications can access to any PostgreSQL instance at any time through the `-r` service made available by the operator at connection time.
+Applications can access any PostgreSQL instance at any time through the `-r` service made available by the operator at connection time.

 The following diagram shows the architecture: